Party Wall Notice Explained

 What is a Party Wall Notice?

 The Party Wall Etc. Act 1996 (the Act) sets out to protect property owners' interests when a project is taking place, while at the same time ensuring that the project can continue with minimal delays.
-It is the law that you must serve the correct and valid notices on affected neighbours if your project affects a party wall or structure.
+It is the law that you must serve the correct and valid notices on affected neighbours if your architectural project affects a party wall or structure.
 When your project includes works covered under The Act you will need to serve a party wall notice, notifying neighbours of your proposed works.
 A party wall notice enables you to carry out work and can protect you against erroneous claims.
 Party wall matters are handled separately from Planning and Building Regulations and is usually best to start just as you submit a planning application.

 What is a Party Wall?